voidpointer0x00/VillagerRestock/.github/README.md

 #   to vanilla behaviour and remove this annoying 10m cooldown
 #   between restocks.
 Though, I still implemented reputations and
 #   demands resets just in case someone reckons that it should also
-#   be fixed on their servers.
+#   be changed on their servers.
 settings:
   # Resets villager's RestocksToday NBT tag so that
   #   10m restock cooldown doesn't start.